Healthcare Project Manager

 Liberty University in Lynchburg, Virginia, offers a fully online master of science in healthcare administration with a specialization in project management.
 Students in this program are taught project selection, risk management, and global logistics.
 Courses include informatics, public health, nursing disciplines, strategic planning, business management, and financial principles and models.

 Offering eleven specializations related to healthcare administration, Liberty University aims to prepare students to be effective leaders with strong project management skills.
 Students can access a wide range of online resources to support their learning.
-Boasting no increases in tuition for the past four years, Liberty University aims to keep tuition costs steady while maintaining a high quality of instruction in their online degree programs.
+With no tuition increases for the past five years, Liberty University aims to keep tuition costs steady while maintaining a high quality of instruction in its online degree programs.

 • Location: Lynchburg, VA